Protein Zucchini Muffins Recipe

 Nutrition may vary slightly depending on protein powder and mix-ins used.

-• Post-Workout Snack: Pair one muffin with a banana or hard-boiled egg for a balanced recovery snack.
+• Post-Workout Snack: If you want balanced recovery snack, just pair one muffin with a banana or hard-boiled egg

-• Boost Calories: Add a tablespoon of almond butter or peanut butter if you need more fuel for bulking or intense training phases.
+• Boost Calories: If you need more fuel for bulking or intense training phases, add a tablespoon of almond butter or peanut butter

 • Lower the Carbs: Use almond flour in place of oat flour for a lower-carb version, but expect a slightly denser texture.